Read Time: 8 minutes

 2. Pine Pollen Supports Recovery from Stress

-But if we listen to the signals our bodies' give us, we can become more resilient to stress in the long term!
+But if you listen to your body's signals, you can become more resilient to stress in the long term!

 Fortunately, nutrition can support recovery from stress.

-Pine pollen contains DHEA and phenylalanine, which individually repair the effects of stress and improve mood (6).
+Pine pollen contains DHEA and phenylalanine, which each repair the effects of stress and improve mood (6).

 DHEA is a key player in the human endocrine system (6, 13).
 DHEA contributes to metabolism and to the production of hormones like testosterone and estrogen.
 Under stress, the adrenals reduce production of DHEA so they can make adrenaline and cortisol instead.
 Pine pollen may supplement low DHEA caused by frequent or ongoing stressors.